 Author Archives

 MU Meteo☈ology, '25.
 Medium-range forecasts.
-Climate stats.
-Weather history fanatic.
-Energy and environment.
-Maverick.
-Country boy at heart.
+Chart maker.
+Weather history and climatology.

 -